The Foxy Armadillos

 Armadillo babies in a litter are of the same sex.
 They are called “pups”, like baby rays and sharks.
 At birth, the pups' armor is soft, like baby stingrays' stingers.

 As with sharks, armadillo birth can be put on hold.
 Delaying delivery can avoid bad conditions and improve the pups' survival.

-Non-picky armadillos eat plants and animals, dead or alive.
-As with sharks, when these diners go after food, items of beauty may get destroyed.
+Armadillos eat plants and animals, dead or alive.
+As with sharks, when these diners go after food, items of beauty get destroyed.